- Early Spring conditions and weather outlook…

 - Herbicide injury can occur more often in cool, wet soils where the plant isn’t growing at an optimal pace.

 - Plant populations….Consider increasing population drop under heavy residue and cooler conditions.
 This is especially so for soybeans….if planting in April consider bumping up soybean seed drop by 10% to offset adverse weather conditions….even more needed if planting in April and have a tilled seedbed.
 Most of the time any replant discussions would’ve been eliminated had seed drop been bumped up at planting.
 Seed corn maggots have been an issue the last few years on tilled, sandy soils when planting in April.
-In these situations, it is recommended to use Lumiderm insecticide seed treatment for increased protection from seed corn maggots.
-See link below for suggested plant populations by hybrid and hybrid x environment interactions for northeast Nebraska from Pioneer.
+In these situations, it is highly recommended (almost a requirement) to use Lumiderm insecticide seed treatment for increased protection from seed corn maggots.
+See photo below from 2025 field with a split planter of Lumiderm vs. no Lumiderm…upwards of a 20 bu/a increase in the strips w/ Lumiderm versus no Lumiderm.

 - Soybean planting date: UNL research shows that you can lose up to ½ bu of yield potential per day after May 1st.
-Just remember, the earlier you can plant you maximize the days of flowering and pod set to give you more time for re-flowering and setting more pods.
-(Refer to picture referenced earlier in this update)
+Just remember, the earlier you can plant will help maximize the days of flowering and pod set, to give you more time for re-flowering and setting more pods.
+(Refer to chart referenced earlier in this update).

 - Soybean seeding rate: we recommend 140,000-160,000 seeding rates.
 This seems to give us a good compromise between seed cost and potential loss from storms or other unforeseen events.
 Here are a few scenarios to consider when looking at seeding rates: